 Early History of the Valley

-The original inhabitants of the valley were Native Americans from the Arapaho, Mountain Ute, and Cherokee tribes.
+The original inhabitants of the valley were Native Americans from the Arapaho, Mountain Ute, and Cheyenne tribes.
 White settlers, primarily fur trappers, began to arrive in the 1830’s followed by gold prospectors in the 1850’s.

 In 1864, after being involved in the Sand Creek Massacre, George Pingree left the military and traveled to Northern Colorado in search of trees to log for railroad ties for the transcontinental railroad.
 By 1868 he established a tie camp in the valley that would take his name (a USGS designation).
 Tie hacks worked during three seasons cutting and piling ties along the banks of the South Fork of the Cache la Poudre River.
 The ties were then floated down river to a point near Laporte, Colorado, where they were hauled by oxen-pulled wagons to Tie Siding, Wyoming.
 By fall of 1870, the local demand for railroad ties had been filled, and the tie camp closed.

 In the late 1890s, brothers Hugh and Charles Ramsey each established a homestead ranch and made lives for themselves in the valley.
 Frank Koenig, a Ramsey family friend, courted Hugh’s daughter, Hazel, and the two were married in 1913.
 The couple raised their family in the valley while maintaining a working homestead ranch.